mossr/GreekLetters/README.md

 GreekLetters
 ===========

 Converts Greek alphabet to utf-8 Greek letter in Sublime Text 2.
+It can also convert a list of mathematical key words to their utf-8 formatted character.

 Hitting `shift`-`tab` will replace the previous word with a utf-8 Greek letter, according to the following dictionary: